ECE143ProjectTeamNumber7/NYCDrugCrimeAnalysis/README.md

 * `NYC_Drug_Crime_Visualizations.ipynb` is our visualization notebook
 * `NYC_Drug_Crime_Visualizations.html` is the html version of our html notebook.
 This is provided as some visualizations will not render correctly when viewed or downloaded on GitHub.
 * `ECE143_Team7_Presentation.pdf` is the pdf of our presentation.
+* `Map Results/` stores html folium maps in addition to the pdf and notebook in case they do not render in them.

 ### Modules
 **Files**